BlockstreamResearch/secp256k1-zkp/README.md

 Added features:
 * Experimental module for ECDSA adaptor signatures.
 * Experimental module for ECDSA sign-to-contract.
-* Experimental module for Confidential Assets (Pedersen commitments, range proofs, and [surjection proofs](src/modules/surjection/surjection.md)).
+* Experimental modules for Confidential Assets (Pedersen commitments, range proofs, and [surjection proofs](src/modules/surjection/surjection.md)).
-* Experimental module for Bulletproofs++ range proofs.
 * Experimental module for [address whitelisting](src/modules/whitelist/whitelist.md).
+* Experimental module for Schnorr signature half-aggregation.

 Experimental features are made available for testing and review by the community.
 The APIs of these features should not be considered stable.